aarontj/homelab-ad/README.md

 ## 📋 Overview

 This repository documents 25 hands-on challenges building a functional **Windows Server 2022 Active Directory domain** using **Hyper-V** on my personal desktop.
 Each challenge includes the tasks completed, the goal and the outcome.
+I came across this idea when i was looking at upskilling myself, alot of people have mentioned about creating your own homelab to learn new skills and that's how this idea came to life.
+I had a little bit of experience using Active Directory while studying for my Certificate 4 in IT, but i wanted to go deeper and learn skills that i will be using working at help desk.

 Host machine specs:
 - AMD Ryzen 9700x